ayumiknight/pointless/README.md

 ### /r18 A Japan VR film library ( Adult Content)

 #### /r18/koa
-A webside rendering app using dot.js as template, Nodejs, Koa, Sequelize as data provider
+A server side rendering app using dot.js as template engine, Nodejs, Koa, Sequelize as data provider

 #### /r18/sequelize
 Mysql schemas for theh website, implements 1:n and n:m asoociations and defines paged query or single query methods or all models.